Hong Kong's Journey from Corruption to Clean Government

 - Progressive welfare systems

-- Social mobility: 85% rate opportunities as positive
+- Social mobility: 85% rate opportunities as positive12

 4. Does High Pay Actually Prevent Corruption?